soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 * students asked to divide $10.
 Breakdown of the bargaining, with both bargainers receiving nothing, was surprisingly common: it occurred in one-fourth of the negotiations.
 In the competition experiments (10 bids), the money was always successfully divided, and the bids were driven down to a few cents, meaning the seller got most of the money.

 * Tokyo prosecutors in 1993 arrested Shin Kanemaru, the deputy prime minister, on charges of income tax evasion.
-They found in his office safe over $50 million worth of cash, bonds, and gold bars—donations that had come mainly from the construction industry—intended not for his personal use, according to Mr. Kanemaru, but to realize his “cherished dream of political reform.”
+They found in his office safe over $50 million worth of cash, bonds, and gold bars—donations that had come mainly from the construction industry—intended not for his personal use, according to Mr. Kanemaru, but to realize his **“cherished dream of political reform.”**

+* Size of the shadow economy: in most countries, an increase in economic activity of 1 percent brings an increase in electricity consumption of about 1 percent. ...it has been estimated that Nigeria, Egypt, and Thailand have the world’s largest shadow economies, at nearly three-fourths the size of their official national income.

+* In Indonesia, the Philippines, and Thailand, ten rich families control half of the corporate assets.

+* China liberalization: state-owned firms were required to sell their output to the state at fixed prices.
+Under reform, this aspect of the plan stayed in place, but they were allowed to produce extra output to sell in markets.
+There were dual prices;